jonescompneurolab/hnn-core/doc/contributing.rst

 Continuous Integration
 ======================

-The repository is tested via continuous integration with Travis and Circle.
-The automated tests run on Travis while the documentation is built on Circle.
+The repository is tested via continuous integration with GitHub Actions and Circle.
+The automated tests run on GitHub Actions while the documentation is built on Circle.